hcilab/wams/DESIGN.md

     JavaScript build tools don't.
 Simply running `make` from the main directory of the project will run eslint, browserify, and jsdoc on the code, keeping everything up to date at once.
 As I use `vim` for editing, the `make` command will also update the tags.
+See the Makefile to see the targets.

 8. [exuberant-ctags](http://ctags.sourceforge.net/)